 This recipe for butternut squash, apple and chicken bites is a firm favourite in our house.
 Again it's super quick and easy to make, and is suitable for freezing.
 You simply chop up a butternut squash into baby bite-size pieces and roast or steam it, dice an apple and then combine with cooked, shredded chicken, an egg white and some bread crumbs plus a dash of garlic powder or seasoning that your little one likes, and press the ingredients into a mini muffin tin and bake for 15 minutes or until golden brown.
 I find these are fab for stashing in a tupperware and popping in my nappy bag when I'm out for the day and not sure what we'll be doing at mealtimes.

 This recipe for french toast fingers made from raisin bread is a hit with little ones who love raisins.
 Again, you can adapt the recipe to suit the age and stage of your little foodie but the basics are mega-easy.
 You just dip some slices of raisin bread in some whisked eggs (add the vanilla extract, cream and cinnamon if you wish) and then fry lightly until golden brown, before cutting into toddler-friendly strips.
 My little lady isn't a big fan of toast but I find she hoovers this up - presumably because it's easier to suck on with no teeth!

-This is another Annabel Karmel recipe and it's a great one to make if you have children who are old enough to help in the kitchen.
-You simply cut a potato into slices, brush with oil and bake in the oven before topping with tomato puree (or home-made sauce) and grated mozzarella cheese.
-You can also add any additional toppings that your littlies love, then pop them in the oven till the cheese melts.
+This is a Super Healthy Kids recipe and it's a great one to make if you have children who are old enough to help in the kitchen.
+You simply spread pizza tomato sauce on top of each pitta bread, add grated mozzarella cheese and any additional toppings that your littlies love, then pop them in the oven till the cheese melts.
 Ooh.
 Now I know what's for dinner tonight.